MTHFR = 2 Parents + Defective Genes

 What is MTHFR?

 MTHFR is a gene in the body responsible for the manufacturing of the MTHFR enzyme called methylenetetrahydrofolate reductase.
-This enzyme is necessary for methylation (an epigenetic signaling tool that cells use to lock genes in the “off” position), repairs DNA, and supports other key functions in the body.
+This enzyme is necessary for methylation (an epigenetic signaling tool that cells use to lock genes in the “off” position), DNA repairs, and support of other key functions in the body.
 Methylation is essential to convert both folate and folic acid into an active form that can be readily used by the body.
 We know that folate and folic acid are important to maintaining hair health.
 Those with this mutation may be experiencing hair thinning or hair loss.
-Those individuals with this mutation may develop a folate deficiency as well.
+Individuals with this mutation may also develop a folate deficiency as well.

-Amino acids, the building blocks of proteins, also play a large role in our hair health.
+Consider amino acid supplementation.
+Aminos are the building blocks of the proteins in our body and they also play a very critical role in our hair health.
 MTHFR is especially important for converting an amino acid called homocysteine into the amino acid methionine.
-Those sensitive to this mutation may develop a higher homocysteine level, which has been linked to an increase in cardiac disease and stroke.
-Because your hair is made up for proteins, amino acids play a large role in your hair health.
+Those sensitive to this mutation may also develop a higher homocysteine level, which has been linked to an increase in cardiac disease and stroke.
+Not a GENE you should be messing around with!

-If you would like to get tested for the MTHFR gene mutation contact us today at 615.662.8722 or complete our consultation form online.
-Want to learn more about yourself and get a customized treatment plan?
-Discover the AlopeciaDX blood test available from HPIHair Partners.
+If you would like to get tested for the MTHFR gene mutation and are looking for answers to your hair loss questions contact us today at 615.662.8722 or complete our consultation form online.